 “Unresponsive over communications.
 Timezones, remote work, email, etc, these are all understandable.
 However, if we have made contact but responses are slow, this is a real issue.”

-What are businesses concerned about the most?
+What are businesses concerned about when they outsource marketing?

 Working with an outside partner always comes with a certain amount of risk.
 The intrinsic nature of outsourcing means that you have to relinquish some control of the project and transfer responsibilities to the partner you hired.

-- Quality of the delivered services
+- quality of the delivered services

-- The level of mutual understanding
+- the level of mutual understanding

-- Agency’s experience in their niche
+- agency’s experience in their niche

 The overview of all factors can be seen on the picture below.